microsoft/Kusto-Query-Language/doc/convert-volume-function.md

 ## Returns

 Returns the input value converted from one volume unit to another.
+Invalid units return `null`.

 ## Example